Didier Domi

 Didier Arsène Marcel Domi (born 2 May 1978) is a French football coach, former professional footballer and pundit who is technical advisor to the Paris Saint-Germain Academy in Qatar.

 As a player, he was a left-back who had two spells with Paris Saint-Germain where he made 79 appearances in Ligue 1.
 He also played in the Premier League for Newcastle United and Leeds United and in La Liga for Espanyol.
 He later won multiple trophies in Greece with Olympiacos before retiring with Major League Soccer side New England Revolution.

 Early life

 Domi was born in Sarcelles, Val d'Oise, France.
-He is an convert to Islam.
+He is a convert to Islam.